Go ahead and share!

 Chris Fultz was born in Austin and raised outside Dallas before moving to Virginia to pursue a master’s degree at UVA.
 He was working as an architect in Richmond when he met and started dating Alex Graft in 2011, but BBQ had already been on his mind.
 Two years later, the two of them opened ZZQ Texas Craft Barbeque in Scott’s Addition.

-Staying true to his Texas roots and deep love for the Central Texas style barbeque of Lockhardt and Austin, the brisket is the star of the show.
+Staying true to his Texas roots and deep love for the Central Texas style barbeque of Lockhardt and Austin, the brisket at ZZQ is the star of the show.
 And the smoked meats are served on a tray with butcher paper and meant to be shared.
 The beef ribs are worth trying and they offer prime rib and pastrami on certain days.

 They open at 11, and a line often starts forming just before hand.
 It’s not uncommon for things to sell out later in the day, so I suggest going early.
 The biggest complaint I hear about ZZQ is about the price, and it is certainly the most expensive on this list.
 But it is also the best.
 So, weigh those based on whatever importance you assign to them.